awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "The policy variable default value must begin and end with a single quote.
-Add the missing quote.
+Add the missing quote."
-"
 ```

 **Resolving the error**